Aquaveo/multi-process-export/docs/source/index.rst

 The advantages to this approach include:

-- Performance can be improved when there are many files, or one of the files takes a long time to write.
+- Performance can be improved when there are many files.
-- While developing the model interface, a crash in one of the scripts will not cause the entire export operation to fail.
+- Performance can be improved when one of the files takes a long time to write.

 The drawbacks to this approach include:

 - It is harder to give feedback to the user on progress.
-- There is additional overhead in launching multiple scripts.
+- There is additional overhead in launching multiple scripts, which hinders performance.

 As a general rule, this approach to writing files for a simulation is discouraged.
 However, it it is appropriate to use this approach when the performance benefits of using multiple processes